 The day of Saturday, Nov.
 10, was an eventful one for the African American Arts Institute (AAAI).
-An institute supported by the Office of the Vice President for Diversity, Equity, and Multicultural Affairs, the African American Arts Institute spent the weekend welcoming members of the community to two key events: the dedication of the institute’s dance studio floor to Professor Emerita Iris Rosa and the 25th Annual Potpourri of the Arts.
+An institute supported by the Office of the Vice President for Diversity, Equity, and Inclusion, the African American Arts Institute spent the weekend welcoming members of the community to two key events: the dedication of the institute’s dance studio floor to Professor Emerita Iris Rosa and the 25th Annual Potpourri of the Arts.
 Throughout these events, the African American Arts Institute celebrated a heritage of excellence in performance that stretches back decades—hand one that continues into the future.

 The day’s events began with a chance to reflect upon the legacy of a remarkable educator whose work helped make the African American Arts Institute’s work possible.
 To kick off the day, members of the Indiana University and Bloomington communities gathered in the Neal-Marshall Black Culture Centerto officially dedicate the center’s dance floor to Iris Rosa, professor emerita of African American and African Diaspora Studies and founding director of the African American Dance Company.